simonmichael/hledger/DEVELOPMENT.md

 ### how to do code review

-- watch for and read new patches on the mail list, irc, darcsweb patch feed, or [darcsweb patch log](http://joyful.com/darcsweb/darcsweb.cgi?r=hledger;a=shortlog)
+- watch for and read new patches on the mail list, irc, or [darcs hub](http://hub.darcs.net/simon/hledger/changes) ([feed](http://hub.darcs.net/simon/hledger/changes/atom))
 - set up for development and test new patches in your own repo
 - read the existing [code docs and source](#quick-links)
 - send feedback or discuss via irc or list